 Like we mentioned earlier, NewSmile doesn’t have a ton of third-party reviews.
 But despite that, it’s important to consider what reviews there are.
 And we should account for the good and the bad.
 So, here are a few of the things customers like about NewSmile:

-- Customer support is friendly, helpful, and prompt
+- Customer support is friendly and helpful

 - Video conferences make taking impressions easier